S3 object storage¶

 While you are at the S3 storage web console, you can create access keys that you can use with programming languages

 or with CLI tools.
-Click Access Keys
+Click Access Keys on the left, and Create access key on the right.

-.
+Fill in a name for the key and click Create.
 A pop-up window will show the access key and secret key.

 Attention